Pixtane/Synapse/README.md

 ### POST: **/register**
 Registers the user and creates a session.
 If error happened in creating a session it would throw [Internal server error](###internal-server-error) (`Couldn't create session`).

 Body of request must be `{ "email" : "example@email.com", "username" : "Example123", "password" : "Password123" }`.
-Without all of them, it would thow [Bad request](###Bad-Request).
+Without all of them, it would throw [Bad request](###Bad-Request).

 If username or email already exists it would throw [bad request.
 X already exists](###Bad-Request).
 If one of fields is invalid, it would throw [bad request: invalid X](###Bad-Request) (Or [Internal server error](###internal-server-error)).

 On Success it would return status [success](###success/message).

 ### POST: **/login**
 Creates a session for you.
-On invalid credentials it would thow same errors as in register.
+On invalid credentials it would throw same errors as in register.
 If user doesn't exist it would throw [User not found](###X-not-found).
 On invalid password it would return status 401 - Invalid credentials.
 On success it would return standart [Success](###success/message).

+Body of request must be `{ "email" : "example@email.com", "password" : "Password123" }`.
+Without all of them, it would throw [Bad request](###Bad-Request).

 ## Post route